nickyeoman/sassLibrary/README.md

 * Keep a library of useful styles that can easily be called
 * Don't load anything you don't use
 * Don't load more than one style sheet
-* Don't use more than one class and one id per element.
+* Don't use more than one class and/or one id per element.

 ## Usage